JNRowe/bleeter/doc/faq.rst

 or just read the tweets and refer to twitter_ when you wish to interact.

 The specific feature that is required is called ``actions``.
-It is possible to use ``notify-osd`` with actions by just ignoring the servers stated capabilities, and then ``notify-osd`` opens a alert box for each message which is even less useful than just being a passive reader.
+It is possible to use actions with ``notify-osd`` by just ignoring the servers stated capabilities, but then ``notify-osd`` will open an alert box for each message which is even less useful than just being a passive reader.

 Patches for integration with the Ubuntu notification and indicator system probably won't be accepted unless other distributions decide to switch.